I'm Joe Biden's Online Fundraiser, I'm 28 — & This Is How I Spent My Convention Week

-In Trailblazers: Diaries From The Front Lines Of The 2020 Election, we take an in-depth look at the lives of women working behind the scenes to make our country better every day, whether it’s on a presidential campaign or political advocacy organization.
+In Trailblazers: Diaries From The Front Lines Of The 2020 Election, Refinery29 U.S. takes an in-depth look at the lives of women working behind the scenes to make America better every day, whether it’s on a presidential campaign or political advocacy organization.

 Name: Clarke Humphrey